LAST MODIFIED: July 7, 2023

 In addition, you have the right to request that we correct any inaccurate Personal Information and Sensitive Personal Information about you that we collected (the “right to correct”).
 When applicable, once we receive and confirm your verifiable consumer request, we will use commercially reasonable efforts to correct (and direct our service providers to correct) your Personal Information and Sensitive Personal Information, unless any lawful exception applies.

-Exercising Your Rights to Know, Data Portability, Delete and Correct
+Exercising Your Rights to Know, Data Portability, Delete or Correct

 To exercise your rights to know or delete described above, please submit a request either by: